Plsr/thesis/research/RESEARCH.md

 # Research
-Notes of stdies and articles used for research
+Notes of studies and articles used for research

-For a list of papers yet to be read, see [the issues](https://github.com/Plsr/thesis/labels/to%20read)
+For a list of papers yet to be read, consult [the issues](https://github.com/Plsr/thesis/labels/to%20read)

 ### [Interactive Genetic Algorithms for User Interface Design](http://ieeexplore.ieee.org/document/4424630/)